 COMPENSATION FOR INJURY – MEDICAL BILLS, WAGE LOSS, MORE

 The first considerations in whether to sue someone are whether the accident was really their fault and what is the extent of your injuries.
 Also, there is a big difference between an accident causing injury versus an intentional act when deciding what to do.
 If someone intentionally injures you, for example by attacking you, you can sue them for compensation, but you may have trouble collecting any judgment.
-When our Minnesota lawyers sue someone for injuring our client, we usually rely on the other person’s insurance to pay the judgment – but insurance only covers an accident, not an intentional act.
+When our Minnesota attorneys sue someone for injuring our client, we usually rely on the other person’s insurance to pay the judgment – but insurance only covers an accident, not an intentional act.

 In many of the accident cases our lawyers handle, the other person will admit that the accident was their fault.
 In those cases, the primary issue is often the extent of our client’s injury.
-The insurance company may claim there was a preexisting condition or that the injury is not as bad as we say it is.
+The other person’s insurance company may claim there was a preexisting condition or that the injury is not as bad as we say it is.
 In those cases, even though the other person admits fault, we still have to sue them because their insurance company is unreasonably refusing to pay fair compensation to our clients.
-(The suit is technically against the person who caused the accident, but it is really a dispute with the insurance company and usually does not effect the at-fault party very much.)
+(The suit is technically against the person who caused the accident, but it is really a dispute with the insurance company and usually does not affect the at-fault person very much.)

 However, there are also many cases where the other person, or a business, doesn’t admit their fault, and our attorney has to prove it.
-For example with a defective product we often have to hire an expert to determine the cause of the accident.
+For example, with a defective product we often have to hire an expert to determine the cause of the accident.
 There are of course car accident cases where the other driver claims to have had a green light when we have to prove they ran a red light.
 And there are many other similar situations where our lawyers have to investigate and prove the other person was at fault before we can sue them for our client.

-If you are injured in an accident and have questions about whether you can sue for medical bills or missing work, call us and speak with a personal injury lawyer.
+If you are injured in an accident in MN and have questions about whether you can sue for medical bills or missing work, call us and speak with a personal injury lawyer.
 We will provide a free consultation to answer your questions and explain your rights.